carlosrzdr/chalens/README.md

 # Welcome to Chalens!

 This is a wireless ecosystem analysis app to help find the most suitable channel for each moment.
 It was part of a final year degree thesis but I am still working on it whenever I have some free time.
 Any fork or use of the app is welcome, feel free to do with it as you please.
+But take into account, it uses a modification I made to Trackerjacker to run so maybe some kind of reference may be needed.

 ## Current state